score-p/scorep_binding_python/README.md

 ## Partly working
 * threaded applications
     * Please have a look to the Score-P IO branch.
-This Branch supports orphan threads, which are needed here
+This Branch supports orphan threads, which are needed here.
+To get access please contact support@score-p.org.
 * python multiprocessing
     * Please have a look to [multiprocessing](#multiprocessing).